What is a co-op?

 Initial Financing

-Members raise the financing necessary to launch a new co-op.
+Members raise the funding necessary to launch a new co-op.
 To get the business off the ground, members can contribute financially by buying membership shares, providing loans to the business, and fundraising (sometimes in the form of investment or preferred shares).

 Not all members will be this involved, of course.
-Some businesses or individuals join a co-op just to get a patronage refund or market goods.
+Some businesses or individuals join a co-op to get a patronage refund or market goods.
 Often only a small number will take enough interest to help direct the business.

 Features of co-operative businesses